Frequently Asked Questions

 • Chlamydia and gonorrhea: Tests are generally meaningful up to 2 weeks after risk contact.

-• HIV: Using PCR testing like we do, results are usually reliable 3-4 weeks after risk contact.
+• HIV: Results are usually reliable 6 weeks after risk contact.

 Testing before the end of the respective diagnostic window could lead to a false-negative result.
 Therefore, we recommend waiting the appropriate time to ensure reliable test results.